This section answers other e-mail questions, such as questions about IMAP support, creating mailing lists and using autoresponders.

 Explains where mail is stored for each mailbox, including exact paths.

-Some ISPs have recently started making it difficult for their customers to use other outgoing mail servers such as ours.
-If you have suddenly started having trouble sending mail, this article explains how to fix the problem.
+If you suddenly start having trouble sending mail, this article explains how to fix the problem.

 Explains how you can test whether your computer is able to connect to our mail servers and solve any problems.

-Unreadable "Winmail.dat" attachments are caused by a setting in Microsoft Outlook.
+Unreadable “winmail.dat” attachments are caused by a setting in the sender’s Microsoft Outlook program.

-Deleting an account can affect previously downloaded mail in the Mac OS X Mail and Thunderbird programs.
+Deleting an account can affect previously downloaded mail on some programs.

 Gmail will discard any message from and to the same gmail.com address if it goes through another network (including ours).